simwrapper/simwrapper.github.io/docs/guide-publishing.md

 These are the CORS headers needed for Apache or NGINX web servers.
 These allow external websites to access the files on your server over HTTP.

-**Your files are visible on the web, so don't put things there that should not be public.**
+**Your files will be visible on the Internet, so don't put things there that should not be public.**

 ```
 add_header Access-Control-Allow-Origin "*";